The format of the Ramble means you can leave some items at home.

 For what to carry on the bike, think of the Ramble as consecutive over-nighters rather than an extended tour.
 You’d pack different right?
 No need for cooking gear or main meals.
 No need for heavy, camp-time clothing.
 No need to carry things you might need “just in case”.
 Don’t forget your helmet though.

 Do pack on the bike any personal items you’ll need (medications, sunscreen, cameras, etc.).
 Pack your shelter and sleeping kit.
 Big Agnes makes a wide range of gear perfect for bike packing.
 Bring layers for stops or weather.
 Pack a hat.
-Bringing some water purifying tools (drops or smaller squeeze filters suffice) is not only recommended, it’s smart to do.
 Pack lights.
 Carry ride food.
-Be prepared for mechanicals and flats.
-Blackburn has a line of small tools perfect for the Ramble
+Be prepared for mechanicals and flats with a basic road-side kit.
+We have a full toolkit and repair items at camp.

 It’s up to you whether to carry your mess kit on the bike or in your camp bag.
 You don’t need much: bowl and/or plate, cup, and utensils are all.
 You know what the number one forgotten item is on the Ramble?
 Mess kits.
 Don’t forget.